 Here’s a list you can build on, I’m sure…So, in no particular order, here is my list of the top 7 aquarium-related things that scare the @#$%& out of me:

-*Drilling aquariums- Glass, acryilc; doesn’t matter…The idea of taking a perfectly good aquarium, and using my limited DIY skills to drill it out for a bulkhead, fitting- whatever, is a akin to performing an apendectomoy on myself…ain’t gonna happen.
-Strictly for professionals, IMHO, with experience, skill, tools…and liability insurance!
+*Drilling aquariums- Glass, acrylic; doesn’t matter…The idea of taking a perfectly good aquarium, and using my limited DIY skills to drill it out for a bulkhead, fitting- whatever, is a akin to performing surgery on myself…ain’t gonna happen.
+Strictly for professionals with experience, skill, tools…and liability insurance!

-*Retrofit Lighting Systems- Okay, I know I’m not alone in this one…Anything that involves wiring, light bulbs, and water is a recipe for problems in my book.
+*Retrofit Lighting- Okay, I know I’m not alone in this one…Anything that involves wiring, light bulbs, and water is a recipe for problems in my book.
 To me, it makes a helluva lot more sense to pay the extra few bucks for the completed lighting system, right from the manufacturer.
-At least with LED, you're way safer...

-*Bagging fishes and corals- Okay, even though I was an owner of a company that sells corals and marine fishes, I suck at bagging them.
+*Bagging fishes and corals- Okay, even though I am an owner of a company that sells corals and marine fishes (Unique Corals) in addition to Tannin, I suck at bagging them.
 I sucked at it as a kid when I worked at the LFS, and I still suck at it.
-Like, I have two left hands or something…That’s why I had people that are really skilled with rubber bands to do the job.
+Like, I have two left hands or something…That’s why I have people that are really skilled with rubber bands to do the job.
 Oh, I’m a demon on an impulse sealer, but that is not quite as widely used..yet.
 Bagging.
 Yuck.
 Hey, I’m honest- it’s the task I like the least in this industry.

 *Netting fishes from a display tank- Sure, it’s a fundamental skill we all need.
 Knowing I have to net a fish out of my display tank strikes fear into my hear, as well as that of the fishes I’m trying to catch.
 Pretty much always results in a wrecked aquascape, frayed nerves, and some seriously stressed-out fishes.
-I’ve found that, in recent years, I’m even pretty bad at it in an undecorated tank, so you can imagine how awful the experience is in a display!
-I don’t know if my skills deteriorated in recent years, or if I just never had ‘em..hmm?
+I’m even pretty bad at it in an undecorated tank, so you can imagine how awful the experience is in a display!

 Oh, there are plenty others, trust me…and that could conceivably fill a book…hmm, nothing to be proud of, really, but…